CeciliaSG/pp1_cocktail_evening/README.md

 [View the live project here.](https://codeinstitute.net)

 This is an invitation website for XOXO Pulishings Cocktail Event Launch Party.
 Guests will be invited either via email or invitations sent by post.
-In the email there will be a link to the site and in the posted invitation the site address will beincluded.
+In the email there will be a link to the site and in the posted invitation the site address will be included.
 The purpose of the site is to let guest now what, when and where - and make RSVPeing simple.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>